wlrk0694/bilibili_video_backup/README.md

 Then
 - install [ffmpeg](https://ffmpeg.org/download.html) via brew (MacOS) or tar (WinOS)
-- download the python script in [danmaku2ass](https://github.com/m13253/danmaku2ass) from [m13253](https://github.com/m13253) and put in the same folder as other files
+- download the python script from [danmaku2ass](https://github.com/m13253/danmaku2ass) from [m13253](https://github.com/m13253) and put in the same folder as other files

 ### Contents